-Mobile application - refers to inverters used in a recreational vehicle (RV), boat, or a truck installation.
+Mobile application - refers to inverters used in a caravan, boat, or a truck installation.

-Safety symbols
+Safety Symbols

-To reduce the risk of electrical shock, fire, or other safety hazard, the following safety symbols have been placed throughout this manual to indicate dangerous and important safety instructions.
+To reduce the risk of electrical shock, fire or other safety hazard, the following safety symbols have been placed throughout this manual to indicate dangerous and important safety instructions.